<strong>Bringing Neuroscience and Digital Chemistry to Valentine </strong>

 – A poem inspired by the lyrics of “What a wonderful world” (and co-created with Open AI algorithms.)

-Examples of good conversations questions (suggested by ChatGPT and slightly adjusted)
+Examples of good conversations questions

 1. “What is something that you are currently working on improving about yourself?”